Adult Child Syndrome

 If you have experienced adversity in your childhood, you may have begun to notice that you continue to be affected in ways which are causing you pain, confusion and difficulty, in many, if not all areas of your adult life.

-Adverse childhood experiences include growing up in a dysfunctional family where alcoholism, addiction, mental illness, abuse or neglect were present.
+Adverse childhood experiences include growing up in a family where alcoholism, addiction, domestic abuse or various forms of neglect were present.
 This certainly doesn’t cover everything and I think it is summed up very well in the following quote:

 ‘Something happened to us a long time ago.
 It happened more than once.
 It hurt us.
 We protected ourselves the only way we knew how.
 We are still protecting ourselves.
 It isn’t working anymore’.
 (Friel and Friel, 1988, p.22)